 Assistantship appointments are based on an average number of weekly hours over an appointment period.
-There are two appointment periods during the fall and spring: August 16-December 31 and January 1-May 15.
-Summer appointments cover the period from approximately May 16-August 15.
+There are two appointment periods during the fall and spring: August 16th - December 31st and January 1st - May 15th.
+Summer appointments cover the period from approximately May 16th - ugust 15th.
 During each appointment period a graduate assistant's duties to the university require an average of:

 - 1. 10 hours per week for a quarter-time stipend. - 2.
 20 hours per week for a half-time stipend. - 3.
 30 hours per week for a three-quarter-time stipend.

 (Note that these types of appointments are exceedingly rare in the Psychology Department as we prioritize student ability to make degree progress, which is often hampered by excess work hour requirements.)